 Rule 144 provides a safe harbor exemption to the registration requirements of the Securities Act of 1933, as amended, for certain resales of "restricted securities" and "control securities."
 "Restricted securities" are securities acquired from an issuer, or an affiliate of an issuer, in a transaction, or chain of transactions, not involving a public offering.
-"Control securities" are any securities owned by directors, executive officers, or other "affiliates" of the issuer, including stock purchased in the open market and stock received upon exercise of stock options.
-Sales of Company securities by affiliates (generally, Section 16 Insiders of the Company) must comply with the requirements of Rule 144, which are summarized below:
+"Control securities" are any securities owned by directors, executive officers, or other "affiliates" of the issuer, including units purchased in the open market and units received upon exercise of unit options.
+Unregistered sales of Partnership securities by affiliates (generally, Section 16 Insiders of the Partnership) must comply with the requirements of Rule 144, which are summarized below:

 - Current Public Information.
-The Company must have filed all SEC-required reports during the last 12 months. - Volume Limitations.
-Total sales of Company common stock by a covered individual for any three-month period may not exceed the greater of: (i) 1% of the total number of outstanding shares of Company common stock, as reflected in the most recent report or statement published by the Company, or (ii) the average weekly reported volume of such shares traded during the four calendar weeks preceding the filing of the requisite Form 144.

-- Method of Sale.
-The shares must be sold either in a "broker's transaction" or in a transaction directly with a "market maker."
+The Partnership must have filed all SEC-required reports during the last 12 months. - Volume Limitations.
+Total sales of Partnership common units by a covered individual for any three-month period may not exceed the greater of: (i) 1% of the total number of outstanding Partnership common units, as reflected in the most recent report or statement published by the Partnership, or (ii) the average weekly reported volume of such units traded during the four calendar weeks preceding the filing of the requisite Form 144. - Method of Sale.
+The units must be sold either in a "broker's transaction" or in a transaction directly with a "market maker."
 A "broker's transaction" is one in which the broker does no more than execute the sale order and receive the usual and customary commission.
-Neither the broker nor the selling person can solicitor arrange for the sale order.
+Neither the broker nor the selling person can solicit or arrange for the sale order.
 In addition, the selling person or member of the Board of Directors must not pay any fee or commission other than to the broker.
-A "market maker" includes a specialist permitted to act as a dealer, a dealer acting in the position of a block positioner, and a dealer who holds himself out as being willing to buy and sell Company common stock for his own account on a regular and continuous basis. - Notice of Proposed Sale.
+A "market maker" includes a specialist permitted to act as a dealer, a dealer acting in the position of a block positioner, and a dealer who holds himself out as being willing to buy and sell Partnership common units for his own account on a regular and continuous basis. - Notice of Proposed Sale.
 A notice of the sale (a Form 144) must be filed with the SEC at the time of the sale.
-Brokers generally have internal procedures for executing sales under Rule 144 and will assist you in completing the Form 144 and in complying with the other requirements of Rule 144.
+Brokers generally have internal procedures for executing sales under Rule 144, and will assist you in completing the Form 144 and in complying with the other requirements of Rule 144.

-If you are subject to Rule 144, you must instruct your broker who handles trades in Company securities to follow the brokerage firm's Rule 144 compliance procedures in connection with all trades.
+If you are subject to Rule 144, you must instruct your broker who handles trades in Partnership securities to follow the brokerage firm's Rule 144 compliance procedures in connection with all trades.